Dissociated, Disjointed & Denial

 When I watched my father kill tiny kittens on a rough block of wood, I reached into my tool bag and sorted through my survival skills.
 Which of the three D’s would I use?
 Any of them could work.

-When I watched the blood seeping out of one of the kitten’s mouths after his head had been bludgeoned by the back of an axe head, I felt the abundance of fear and pain rip through my body.
+When I watched the blood seeping out of one of the kitten’s mouths after his skull had been bludgeoned by the back of an axe head, I felt the abundance of fear and pain rip through my body.

 Denial wouldn’t have worked as well in this situation but I still used its help as I grew and tried to erase that memory from my mind.
 I wouldn’t have dissociated in those moments because the imminent danger I was in.
 My father was swinging an axe into the skulls of those tiny creatures and none of us was safe.
 I had to stay present.